StavrosMak/StavrosMak/README.md

 University of West Attica, pursuing a 5-year bachelor’s degree program with an integrated master’s degree,diving deep into the fascinating world of Informatics and Computer Engineering.
-With a burning passion for web development,I enjoy crafting seamless user experiences and bringing web- sites to life.Throughout my academic journey, I’ve been honing my skills in creating intuitive interfaces and mastering the art of general web development.I’m constantly seeking new ways to enhance user engagement and make a lasting impact.
+With a burning passion for web development, I enjoy creating and bringing websites to life.
+Throughout my academic journey, I’ve been honing my skills in creating intuitive interfaces and mastering the art of general web development.I’m constantly seeking new ways to enhance user engagement and make a lasting impact.